fivepandasna/GhostKey/README.md

 ## Installation
 How to install the module

-1. Download GhostKey-Version.zip from the latest release [release](https://github.com/fivepandasna/GhostKey/releases)
+1. Download GhostKey-Version.zip from the latest [release](https://github.com/fivepandasna/GhostKey/releases)

 2. Unzip the file by right clicking then clicking "Extract All..." in the context menu